 Adespoto Music Taverna

-- Location: Sifaka Street, Chania.
+• Location: Sifaka Street, Chania.

-If you’re looking for a super romantic atmosphere, never-overwhelming local tunes, and fresh Cretan dishes, then this is a low-key restaurant in Chania that you must visit!
+If you’re looking for a super romantic atmosphere, never-overwhelming local tunes, and fresh Cretan dishes, this is a low-key restaurant in Chania that you must visit!

 Try their delicious vegetable fritters, their selection of mushrooms, and the creative potato peels fried with Extra Virgin olive oil and sprinkled with pungent sea salt.
 Adespoto Music Taverna is another of my favorite places to dine in Chania.